mb720/pretengineer/_posts/2013-01-27-tracking-iphone-location.md

 value included, so you could potentially filter out inaccurate locations given by cell towers and the like.

-Sam Soffes also made a <a href="https://github.com/soffes/findi">great RubyGem</a> that does the same thing.
+Sam Soffes also made a [great RubyGem](https://github.com/soffes/findi) that does the same thing.

 In order to store your location over time, you may want to run a simple Heroku app, or something like it.
 I've created an example of such a service with detailed instructions,